oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 In the above grammar, the pseudo values that appear in angle brackets have the following meaning:
-- node_type_name: represents the node type name for which the Service Template can offer an implementation.
+- node_type_name: represents the node type name for which the service template can offer an implementation.
 - substitution_filter: represents a filter that reduces the set of abstract nodes for which this service template is an implementation by only substituting for those nodes whose properties and